Life Insurance Purchasing to Maximize Utility of Household Consumption

 The household receives income from two sources: While family member $(x)$ is alive, the household receives income at the continuous rate of $I_x \ge 0$.
 Similarly, while family member $(y)$ is alive, the household receives income at the continuous rate of $I_y \ge 0$.
 Denote the future lifetime random variables of $(x)$ and $(y)$ by $\tau_x$ and $\tau_y$, respectively.
 We assume that $\tau_x$ and $\tau_y$ follow independent exponential distributions with means $1/\lx$ and $1/\ly$, respectively.
 (In other words, $(x)$ and $(y)$ are subject to constant forces of mortality, $\lx$ and $\ly$, respectively.)
 Let $\tau_1$ denote the time of the first death of $(x)$ and $(y)$, that is, $\tau_1 = \min( \tau_x, \tau_y)$.
 Let $\tau_2$ denote the time of the second death, that is, $\tau_2 = \max( \tau_x, \tau_y)$.

 The household buys life insurance that pays at time $\tau_1$, the moment of the first death.
-This insurance acts as a replacement for the lost income.
+This insurance acts as a replacement for the income lost when the wage earner dies.
 In this time-homogeneous model, we assume that a dollar death benefit payable at time $\tau_1$ costs $H$ at any time when both $(x)$ and $(y)$ are alive.
 Write the single premium as follows:

 in which $\theta \ge 0$ is the proportional risk loading.
 Assume that $\theta$ is small enough so that $H < 1$ because if $H \ge 1$, then the buyer would be foolish to pay a dollar or more for each dollar of death benefit.
 The inequality $H < 1$ is equivalent to $r > \theta (\lx + \ly)$.